nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

 tags: []

 ---
 Multi tenant apps are apps where multiple users share the same database but their data is isolated from one another.
 This can basically describe almost any app with multiple users.
 For example users can often only see and change their own data.

 However, personally, I define multi tenant apps as having a layer of data isolation above the level of the user.
 For example you could have a data model called an `organization` and the the user can only see and interact with the data related to that organization.

+{: .lead}
+<!–-break-–>

 Adding this kind of layer to apps is really useful and powerful and can really level up some apps.

 The most important thing with multi tenant apps is that the data isolation must be perfect.
 If a user ever sees data not related to their tenant, it can result it a huge loss of customer trust especially these days when user data is such a hot issue.

-We cant rely on developers writing queries and logic to keep this data isolation, so the best thing to do is to tackle this at a high level with powerful patterns.
+We should NOT rely on developers writing queries and logic to keep this data isolation, so the best thing to do is to tackle this at a high level with powerful patterns.

 Here's a possible implementation: